jgaffuri/OriMap/docs/mapant/mapant.lu.md

 ## Computing time

 There are 11500 tiles to process.
-Each takes around 40' (rough estimation).
-In total, around 320 days.
+The process of each tile takes around 15' (rough estimation, with the 64 bit version of the program - it was 40' with the 32 bit).
+In total, around 120 days.

-With 3 processors, this duration can be reduced to 3 times less: **110 days**.
+With 3 processors, this duration can be reduced to 3 times less: **40 days**.

 That's a lot but not unrealistic.

+## Imrpvements

 To improve this:
-- try 64 bits version.
-Maybe it runs faster.
-- select settings that may speedup the 40' duration.
+- select settings that may speedup the process duration.
 - use more processors, faster.
 AWS ?
 - reduce area - maybe with a focus on most interesting zones (mullertall, red rocks, forests, etc.)